Nixes/DesktopMonitorBrightness/README.md

 # DesktopMonitorBrightness
-A utilty to allow laptop like monitor brightness control on a desktop.
+A utility to allow laptop like monitor brightness control on a desktop.

 Gloals:
 - Provide an option to automatically adjust brightness based on time of day.